 The resigned Mac came in 2007 with an eye-catchy Aluminium, Glass and Plastic Build.
 There was only one visible screw on the machine that was located at the base of the iMac for accessing the memory slots.
 The storage was 250 GB and later increased to 640 GB.
-RAM also doubled 1 GB onboard what you can expand to 8 GB.
+RAM also doubled from 1 GB onboard which you can expand to 8 GB.
 There was a 0.3 Megapixel Camera included at the front top.

 iMac (Third Generation):